pinterest-icon YouTube Facebook Twitter Instagram

 Bee Deterrent

 The last factor, at least in the Southeast, relates to how Advance Gloss reduces carpenter bee damage.
 A few years ago we did a survey of customers who used both our satin and gloss topcoats and the results clearly revealed that the gloss topcoat substantially reduced the number of carpenter bee holes.
 Although there was some reduction in carpenter bee activity using Advance Satin, it was not nearly as significant as the Gloss.
 Carpenter bees are searching for a wood space to create a chamber to lay their eggs.
-If this wood surface is coated and that coating is reflective, it created a mechanical deterrent for carpenter activity.
+If this wood surface is coated and that coating is reflective, it creates a mechanical deterrent for carpenter activity.

 Order Samples To Test